-This course provides private lessons in piano, guitar, wind or percussion instruments (providing qualified teachers are available).
+This course provides private lessons in piano, quitar, wind or percussion instruments (providing qualified teachers are available).
 The student will be assigned a teacher with whom he/she will study.
 One half-hour lesson will be attended each week.
-The student will pay the teacher directly for each lesson.
 At the end of the semester, each student will perform in a recital.
 The course may be selected as a humanities or elective credit four times in sequence.
-A permission slip is required to register.
+Permission is required to register.
 The purpose of this course is to improve the student's ability to perform musically.

-262V Applied Music Voice 1 Credit Hour 1 Billable Contact Hour
+262V Applied Music Voice